Sargeanthost/MinecraftMacroTool/README.md

 		For example, if you write "5" into the sneak column, line 5, the sneak key will be pressed during ticks 4-8.
   * The column "Direction" accepts any number.
 The number represents the amount of rotation your character will undergo in the tick. e.g. "-15.6" will make you turn about 15.6° to the left.
-		The actual rotation you undergo is just the closest possible value and will increase in accuracy with a lower ingame mouse sensitivity.
+		The actual rotation you undergo is just the closest possible value and will increase in accuracy the closer your in game sensitivity is to 100%.
 4. After the macro has been edited, it should be saved into the text file again.